mcgraw-7/core-cracker/README.md

 ### Deployment Guide Source of Truth

 All validation logic in Core Cracker is derived from the verified deployment strategy documented in:
+- **Official Guide**: [VBMS Core Installation Guide](https://github.com/department-of-veterans-affairs/vbms-core/wiki/VBMS-Core-Installation-Guide) (GitHub Wiki)
-- **File**: `~/dev/vbms-core/DEPLOYMENT-GUIDE.md`
+- **Local Reference**: `~/dev/vbms-core/DEPLOYMENT-GUIDE.md`
 - **Date**: November 2025 (verified working configuration)
 - **Platform**: macOS ARM64 (Apple Silicon)

-When the deployment guide is updated, Core Cracker should be updated to match.
+When the installation guide is updated, Core Cracker should be updated to match.